kubernetes/community/contributors/design-proposals/daemonset-update.md

 For each pending DaemonSet updates, it will:

 1. Find all pods whose label is matched by `DaemonSetSpec.Selector`.
+   - If `OwnerReference` is implemented for DaemonSets, filter out pods that aren't controlled by this DaemonSet too
 1. Find all nodes that should run these pods created by this DaemonSet.
 1. Find an existing PodTemplate whose `Template` is the same as `DaemonSetSpec.Template`